berkeleyGamedev/DecalWebsite/pages/labs/lab5/lab5.md

 ## Frame-based Method

 ### Making the Sprites
-1. **(Photoshop Specific) Set up a grid**. ​(If you don’t have Photoshop, see if your drawing software has a grid tool.
+1. **(Photoshop Specific) Set up a grid**. ​(If you don’t have Photoshop, see if your drawing software has a grid tool or onion skinning.
 Otherwise, do your best to space your drawings out correctly).
 For the walking animation, we’ll focus on drawing four keyframes (you can use the file labeled *sprites.png* as a reference to follow in the downloaded lab folder).
 Start with a blank canvas.
 If you want to do pixel art, a suggested canvas size would be 256 (width) x 64 (height) pixels or 512 x 128 pixels.
 Otherwise, you can have a resolution of your choosing, but make sure that the width is four times the height.
 After you have your canvas in Photoshop, go to `View > Show` and make sure `Grid` is checked.
 Then go to `Photoshop > Settings > Preferences > Guides, Grid & Slices` and change `Gridline Every…` to the height size.
 Now, you should have four squares of equal size where you can draw each keyframe!

 2. Now, on a new layer, **draw one keyframe**. ​Use the grid to center the drawing inside the **leftmost grid square**​.
 With `​View > Snap` ​enabled, you can do this by selecting the **​Move tool** and holding **Shift** ​as you click and drag the layer vertically or horizontally.